robertangeles/repo-ai-prompts/write-human-micro-essay.md

 - Use the same style, vocabulary level, and sentence structure as Paul Graham.

+- Do NOT use these words:
+""""""can, may, just, that, very, really, literally, actually, certainly, probably, basically, could, maybe, delve, embark, enlightening, esteemed, shed light, craft, crafting, imagine, realm, game-changer, unlock, discover, skyrocket, abyss, you're not alone, in a world where, revolutionize, disruptive, utilize, utilizing, dive deep, tapestry, illuminate, unveil, pivotal, enrich, intricate, elucidate, hence, furthermore, realm, however, harness, exciting, groundbreaking, cutting-edge, remarkable, it. remains to be seen, glimpse into, navigating, landscape, stark, testament, in summary, in conclusion, moreover,`  boost, bustling, opened up, powerful, inquiries, ever-evolving, so next time you, next time you, so the next time, remember, the key is, balance is, meticulous, it's about""""""

 # OUTPUT FORMAT

 - Output a full, publish-ready essay with a maximum of 250 words about the content provided using the instructions above in British English.